 In the past ten years, Steve has worked on lots of projects in a variety of different roles.

 As a director, he has directed “You & I: Verse” and “Letters” at the MN Fringe Festival.
 One of his favorite shows he directed was “BackStory,” which performed at Long Lake Theater in Hubbard, MN.
 He also recently assistant directed Black Dirt Theater’s “Hamlet.”
-This December, he will be directing WAR Theater’s “Ben + Trish.”
+Most recently, he directed WAR Theater’s “Ben + Trish.”

 Steve has worked with Sample Night Live since 2010, currently as a designer for projections.
 He was previously the production stage manager, and still works to connect new groups to Sample Night Live.